Pepijn Vloemans

 - The only limits to human progress are the laws of physics

-- For most people on the planet, NOW is the best time to be alive
+- NOW is the best time to be alive

 - Humans are the only animal with a capacity for morality outside our own kin.
 We should cultivate this towards other people and animals.

-(1) the way we treat animals for food etc is wrong
+(1) the way we treat animals for food, clothing and materials is utterly wrong

 (2) we should eradicate preventable diseases globally (we know how to do this and it would not cost much)